RayAddico/osticket-prereqs/README.md

    [X] IIS Management Console
 - From the Installation Files, download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
-- From the Installation Files, download and install the Rewrite Module (rewrite_amd64_en-US.msi)
+- From the Installation Files, download and install the Rewrite Module (rewrite_amd64_en-US.msi) -
 - Create the directory C:\PHP
 - From the Installation Files, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP
 - From the Installation Files, download and install VC_redist.x86.exe.
+-
 - From the Installation Files, download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi) Typical Setup ->

-Launch Configuration Wizard (after install) -> Standard Configuration ->
+Launch Configuration Wizard (after install) ->

+Standard Configuration ->

 Password1

 Open IIS as an Admin

-Register PHP from within IIS
+Register PHP from within IIS >

-Reload IIS (Open IIS, Stop and Start the server) Install osTicket v1.15.8
+Reload IIS (Open IIS, Stop and Start the server)>

+Install osTicket v1.15.8.

-Download osTicket from the Installation Files Folder Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket” Reload IIS (Open IIS, Stop and Start the server)
+Download osTicket from the Installation Files Folder>

+Extract and copy “upload” folder to c:\inetpub\wwwroot>

+Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”>

+Reload IIS (Open IIS, Stop and Start the server)>

-Go to sites -> Default -> osTicket
+Go to sites -> Default -> osTicket>

-On the right, click “Browse *:80”
+On the right, click “Browse *:80”>

-Note that some extensions are not enabled
+Note that some extensions are not enabled>

 Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
 Click “Enable or disable an extension”